elizabethsiegle/remote-mcp-server-authless-chat-with-cal/README.md

 We need to activate the [Google Calendar API](https://developers.google.com/calendar/api/guides/overview) for a Google Cloud project of our choice (ie Google Calendar API).
 Use an existing project or create a new one: At the top of the [Google Cloud Console dashboard](https://console.cloud.google.com/), click on the project selection and “New Project”, enter a name e.g. “chat-with-calendar-mcp" and click “Create”.
 Then, in the [Google API dashboard](https://console.developers.google.com/), click <em>Enable APIs and services</em>.
 Search for the Google Calendar API and click <em>Enable</em>.

+## Share your GCal w/ the Google Storage Account Email
+In your Google Calendar, click <em>settings</em>, then <em>Settings menu</em>, then under <em>Settings for my calendars</em> select the calendar you want to share.
+Click <em>+ Add people and groups</em> and type in your storage account email.
+Give them permission to "Make changes and manage sharing."

 ## Customizing your MCP Server